 “Simplicity is the ultimate sophistication.”

-Place yourself in the shoes of the builder, manufacturer, or consumer.
-What would you want to see in a design?
+Put yourself in the shoes of a builder, manufacturer, or end user.
+What would you want from a design?
+You guessed it, simplicity!

 What are your thoughts on simple engineering solutions?
-Do you think engineers can simplify a lot of existing designs today?
+Do you think engineers can simplify a lot of today’s designs?

 Featured Image Photo Credit: Bagus Hernawan (image cropped)